Philomela

 Overview

-The Philomela project is singular in my production in that it started with drawing rather than with writing or sound recording and it has not yet found its live performance or installed form.From the start, I have imagined this project as an aria for a woven female voice.
+The Philomela project is singular in my production in that it started with drawing rather than with writing or sound recording and it has not yet found its live performance or installed form.From the start, I have imagined this future and still unrealised project as an aria for a woven female voice.
 Female voice woven into noise.
-Female voice trailing its noise.
-Noise that reveals a voice and its voicing.
-One can sing but one cannot speak without a tongue.
-Once torn from articulacy one must look for another way to speak.
+Noise that reveals a voice and its new voicing past the pain and the horror.

 This series was published with an accompanying note as “Philomel: Aria for Woven Voice” in an issue on Performance Drawing, PAJ: A Journal of Performance and Art May 2014, Vol. 36, No. 2 (107) .
 Thank you to Bonnie Marranca.